-An arrhythmia occurs when there is a problem with the electrical system, your heart may beat too fast, too slow, or
+With a problem in the electrical system, your heart may beat too fast, too slow, or

-What are the risk factors for an arrhythmia?
+Who is at risk for an arrhythmia?

 What are the symptoms of arrhythmias?

-The effects on the body are often the same, however, whether the heartbeat is too fast, too slow, or too irregular.
+the same, whether the heartbeat is too fast, too slow, or too irregular.
 Some symptoms

-- Palpitations (a sensation of fluttering or irregularity of the heartbeat)
+- A sensation of fluttering or irregular

 - Low blood pressure